 Custom-molded boots are also available for horses with unusual leg shapes.
 Consult a professional boot fitter or your veterinarian for recommendations.
 Proper customization ensures even pressure distribution and reliable protection without impeding movement or causing pressure points.

-Introducing Fetlock Boots to Young or Nervous Horses
+How to Introduce Boots to a Young or Nervous Horse

 Young or nervous horses may react strongly to the sensation of fetlock boots.
 Start with short, positive sessions in a quiet environment.
 Allow the horse to sniff and inspect the boots before gently applying them.